SonarSource/sonar-plugin-api/docs/influencing-extensions-execution-order.md

 This dependency mechanism also works across multiple plugins.
 As a consequence, using these annotations could be considered as a contract with other plugins.
 This can have an impact if developers change the plugin in the future and want to ensure backwards compatibility.

 Extension ordering only works for extensions _in the same Phase_ and _between extensions of the same kind_ (see the different extension types in the Introduction).
 The different types of extensions are loaded at different times and using annotations in this case would have no effect.
 Note that `org.sonar.api.batch.sensor.Sensor` extends `org.sonar.api.scanner.sensor.ProjectSensor` therefore, ordering can be defined by the classes which implement them.
-The extension will be applied only when scanning the 'root' module.
+Ordering will be effective only when scanning the 'root' module.

 There is a special case when ordering extensions: A `org.sonar.api.batch.sensor.Sensor` can be marked `global` by calling `org.sonar.api.batch.sensor.SensorDescriptor#global()` from it's _describe method_ and will be executed only once on the 'root' module.
-In this case, non-global sensors are executed first and each global sensor is executed in it's respective phase.
-It is not possible to control the orders of execution between non-global and global sensors.
+In this case, in each phase non-global sensors are executed before global sensors.
+It is not possible to control the order of execution between non-global and global sensors.